-In the first quarter 2003, Gallagher decided to exit from its investments in venture capital, development stage enterprises and turn-arounds and recorded a pretax charge of \$25.7 million to reduce the carrying values of these investments to their estimated realizable value.
+During the first quarter 2003, Gallagher decided to withdraw virtually all continued support for its venture capital investments, except to the limited extent needed to realize value from the remaining assets, and recorded a pretax charge of \$25.7 million to reduce the carrying values of these investments to their estimated realizable value.
 Gallagher does not intend to make new investments in these investment classes.

-Total expenses of this segment include compensation, interest, professional fees, operating expenses of the alternative energy investments, expenses of the real estate partnerships and depreciation.
-The increase in 2003 was due primarily to an increase in professional fees associated with investment transactions and operating expenses of the alternative energy investments.
-In addition, first quarter 2002 expenses were unusually low due to the timing of incentive compensation and professional fees that were incurred in the second quarter of 2002.
+Investment expenses of this segment include compensation, professional fees, operating expenses of the alternative energy investments, expenses of the real estate partnerships and overhead expenses such as rent and utilities.
+The increases in 2003 were due primarily to increases in incentive compensation, professional fees associated with investment transactions and operating expenses of the alternative energy investments.
+The decreases in interest expense in 2003 were due to reductions in the amount of corporate related borrowings and to reductions in short-term interest rates in 2003 compared to 2002.
+The increases in depreciation expense in 2003 were due to the acquisition of the airplane leasing company in the second quarter of 2002.